replit/kaboom/doc/18-concert.md

 # Sprite concert with Kaboom

-In this tutorial, we'll learn about several concepts from the Kaboom framework by creating an outdoor concert, which is a fun way to learn how to implement these concepts so that they work together.
+In this tutorial, we'll learn about several concepts from the Kaboom framework by creating an outdoor concert.

 Some of the concepts we're going to learn about include: